babylonhealth/Stevenson/README.md

 ## 📖 Documentation

+* Learn more about the Stevenson's instance we use at Babylon and the commands that we implemented using this framework to support our processes [here](BabylonCommands.md)
-Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use Vapor.
+* For instructions on how to use Vapor, visit the Vapor web framework's [documentation](http://docs.vapor.codes).

 ## ✨ Take a look at our other OSS projects!